 Tests for cancer of the larynx

 Usually you begin by seeing your family doctor.
-He or she will ask about your symptoms, examine your throat and ears and may also feel the lymph nodes in your neck and under your arms.
+They will ask about your symptoms, examine your throat and ears and might also feel the lymph nodes in your neck and under your arms.
 Your doctor may refer you to hospital for tests, or may ask you to see a specialist.
 The specialist may want to do one of the following tests.

 The specialist looks at the back of your mouth and throat, including the larynx with a narrow, flexible telescope (a nasendoscope).
-This is passed up your nose so the specialist can look at the throat from above.
-If your specialist sees an abnormality, you may have an endoscopy at a later date.
+They pass it up your nose so the specialist can look at the throat from above.
+If your specialist sees an abnormality, you may have an endoscopy.

 You have this test under general anaesthetic.
-An endoscope is a series of connected telescopes that the specialist uses to look at different parts of the throat.
-The doctor may remove a small tissue sample (a biopsy) to look at under a microscrope.
+An endoscope is a long flexible tube that the specialist uses to look at different parts of the throat.
+They might remove a small tissue sample (a biopsy) to look at under a microscrope.

 A flexible tube (endoscope) is inserted through the nose and down your throat.
-It gives clear pictures of the inside of the throat and larynx.
+It gives clear pictures of the inside of the throat, the larynx and the top part of the food pipe (oesophagus).

 Fine needle aspiration